thomasperi/yacssmin/PHILOSOPHY.md

 * Removes empty blocks (and whatever rule or selector the block applies to)
 * Removes unnecessary semicolons

+Features it might someday optionally provide, via the `filter` option:

-* Converts six-digit hex color codes to three-digit where appropriate
+* Convert six-digit hex color codes to three-digit where appropriate

-Stuff it might do in the future:

-* Convert rgb() and hsl() colors to hex codes
+* Convert `rgb()` and `hsl()` colors to hex codes

-And stuff it will *never* do:
+And stuff it will probably *never* do:

+* Concatenate CSS files
+* Rewrite URLs relative to the minified stylesheet location
 * Bring images inline as data urls
-* Concatenate CSS files
 * Remove units from zeroes

+### Why Not?

 Inlining images and concatenating stylesheets can be done separately using whatever mechanism you like.
 These are separate tasks from minifying, so there's no reason for YaCSSMin to do them.
+Also, the details of how these things need to be done vary between projects, so it's better to leave them up to the developer entirely.

 The reason YaCSSMin will never remove units from zeroes is that there's a high risk of accidentally fixing bad CSS that has units where they shouldn't be.
 Even though there is a finite number of places where units are *necessary* on zeroes (`calc()` expressions), there are also many places where units should *never* be used, such as `z-index`, `opacity`, and a lot of `flex` properties.
 Once you consider shorthand values, the logic for removing units only in the right contexts gets long and complicated.

+Converting colors is fairly straightforward, and so YaCSSMin might eventually offer a built-in method to call from inside your `filter` function.